seahawk1986/yavdr-intel-tv-monitor/README.md

-# tv-i2c-monitor
+# yavdr-intel-tv-monitor
 This is an experimental program based on [https://github.com/beralt/istvup].
-It checks the HDCP chip i2c address availability for the given i2c device and calls the DBus method of yavdr-frontend to start/stop the currently used frontend.
+It checks the HDCP chip i2c address availability for the given i2c device in order to determine if the TV is on or off and calls a DBus method of yavdr-frontend to start/stop the currently used frontend.

 ## Installation
 Install the build dependencies: